The heart valve between the right ventricle and the artery to the lungs is narrowed.

 Balloon valvuloplasty to open the valve or surgery to reconstruct it is sometimes needed.

 In most children with pulmonary valve stenosis, the valve is mildly to moderately narrowed, making the right ventricle pump a bit harder and at a higher pressure to propel blood through the valve.
-Severe narrowing increases pressure in the right ventricle and prevents almost any blood from reaching the lungs.
-When pressure in the right ventricle becomes extremely high, oxygen-poor blood is forced through abnormal paths (usually a hole in the atrial wall [atrial septal defect]) instead of the pulmonary artery, causing right-to-left shunting.
+Severe narrowing increases pressure in the right ventricle and may limit the amount of blood that can reach the lungs.
+When pressure in the right ventricle becomes extremely high, the valve leading into the right ventricle may leak, forcing oxygen-poor blood back into the right atrium and then, through a hole in the atrial wall (atrial septal defect Atrial and Ventricular Septal Defects Atrial and ventricular septal defects are holes in the walls (septa) that separate the heart into the left and right sides.
+Holes can be present in the walls of the heart between the upper heart... read more ), causing right-to-left shunting Shunting of blood flow About one in 100 babies is born with a heart defect.
+Some are severe, but many are not.
+Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .
 In right-to-left shunting, oxygen-poor blood from the right side of the heart mixes with oxygen-rich blood that is pumped from the left side of the heart to the rest of the body.
 The more oxygen-poor blood (which is blue) that flows to the body, the bluer the body appears.

 Most children with pulmonary valve stenosis have no symptoms.
 Severe pulmonary valve stenosis may cause the skin to have a bluish coloration (cyanosis), particularly of the lips, tongue, skin, and nail beds.
-Children also may have fatigue and/or shortness of breath (see figure Heart Failure: Pumping and Filling Problems).
+Newborns and infants are more likely to have cyanosis than are older children.
+Older children with severe pulmonary stenosis are more likely to may have fatigue and/or shortness of breath (see figure Heart Failure: Pumping and Filling Problems Heart Failure: Pumping and Filling Problems Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more ).

 Doctors often suspect pulmonary stenosis if they hear a certain kind of heart murmur while listening with a stethoscope.
 A heart murmur is a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures.